Frequently Asked Questions

 What equipment will we use?

 We supply telescopes, binoculars, and other astronomical equipment for optimal visual observing.
-We will use some combination of:
+The equipment we bring depends on several factors; we will always try to optimize it for the best possible experience.

 What can/can't I bring?